-EM7180 Sensor Hub coupled with the LSM6DSM + LIS2MDL IMUs provides < 2 degree heading accuracy!Designed by Pesky Products, Ships from United States of America
+EM7180 Sensor Hub coupled with the LSM6DSM + LIS2MDL IMUs provides < 2 degree heading accuracy!Designed by Pesky Products in United States of America

 What are the heading accuracy limits using MEMs motion sensors?
 Find out here.
 See Greg Tomasch's latest "standard" Arduino sketches for the USFS here.
 Highly recommended.
 What is it?
 This is a sma...Read More…